Digital tachograph company cards

 Like the analogue tachograph, the digital unit records driver activity times - driving, other work, rest and breaks.
 However unlike the analogue, which records only to a record sheet, the digital units will record to the driver smart card and also hold the information in the Vehicle Unit (VU).

 The company card allows you to ‘lock’ data recorded in the VU (tachograph) to prevent another operator looking at the data.
-You need to do this in order to ensure you protect the personal information of you and your driver(s), and details of work patterns and times from competitors.
+You need to do this to make sure you protect the personal information of you and your driver(s), and details of work patterns and times from competitors.
 This would become important if you were to sell a vehicle or use a hire vehicle.

-The card will also allow you to download the information from the VU in order that you can carry out checks on things such as drivers’ hours and rostering, as required by the legislation, and to maintain records described in the undertakings of your Operators’ Licence issued by the Traffic Commissioner.
+The card will also allow you to download the information from the VU so that you can carry out checks on things such as drivers’ hours and rostering, as required by the legislation and to maintain records described in the undertakings of your Operators’ Licence issued by the Traffic Regulator.

-If your card is malfunctioning, you must return the faulty card to Driver & Vehicle Agency (DVA) along with a completed application form.
+If your card is malfunctioning you can now apply online at GOV.UK and you must return the faulty card to Driver & Vehicle Agency (DVA).
+Instructions on how to do this can be found within the online service.
 Before you do this you should check that it is your card that is not working properly.

 Checking your card has malfunctioned